A low carb, paleo-friendly hummus made with almonds instead of chickpeas.

-This week it’s a green almond hummus.
+This week it’s almond hummus.

-The almonds are quickly soaked in hot water to soften, and then peeled before being added to the blender along with all the usual suspects.
-In goes tahini, lemon juice, garlic and cumin, and you could certainly keep it at that and have yourself a tasty little spread but throw in some fresh parsley, cilantro and a jalapeno pepper and you get a fusion of flavors that’s a fun twist on an old classic.
+- You could certainly keep it at that and have yourself a tasty little spread but throw in some fresh parsley, cilantro and a jalapeno pepper and you get a fusion of flavors that’s a fun twist on an old classic.

 Whether you use it to swipe your cucumber and carrot sticks through, or roll it up in a wrap, this fresh and creamy green hummus with a spicy kick will become a new staple in your house.